 The Year of Creative Youth is a citywide initiative to celebrate Chicago's young artists and the mentors who inspire them!
 Check out the Year of Creative Youth website for more arts events and programs featuring and for young Chicagoans all year long: cityofchicago.org/yocy

 3015 W. Division St.

 Night Out In The Parks

 Presented by Mayor Rahm Emanuel, Night Out in the Parks brings over 1,000 cultural events to neighborhood parks each year.
 Chicagoans and visitors alike, enjoy the breadth of world-class events in every one of the city's 77 community areas.
-Here are a few programming highlights happening in July, but be sure to check out their website (or download the app!) for a full listing of events!
+Here are a few programming highlights happening in October, but be sure to check out their website (or download the app!) for a full listing of events!

-Fuller Park, 331 W. 45th St.
+Piotrowski Park, 4247 W. 31st St.

 Chicago Public Library

 Since first opening our doors in 1873, Chicago Public Library has served all Chicagoans with free and open places to gather, learn, connect, read and be transformed.
 The libraries are that special third place-beyond home and work-where people come to improve their lives, nourish their intellect or savor entertainment.
 Their 80 locations host a variety of free events ranging from performances, arts and crafts, writing and poetry, continuing education and more.

 Thursday, October 4, 6-7pm